 Disability and Accessibility

-If you are visiting Chambers and have any specific requirements as to reasonable adjustments, please contact our HR and Administration Manager, Carolyn Entwistle, for assistance.
+Our facilities are compliant with Equality and Disability legislation.
+If you are visiting Chambers and have any specific requirements as to reasonable adjustments, please contact our HR and Administration Manager, Natasha White-Foy, for assistance.

 Landmark has long been recognised as a leader in wellbeing at the Bar.
 In November 2017 we were awarded with a Certificate of Recognition from the Bar Council for our efforts to promote wellbeing across the Bar and act as a beacon of good practice.
 Since then, we have continued to build on our success in this area.

 We have a mentoring scheme in Chambers for junior practitioners, access to free private mental health services for all barristers and staff, and regular training sessions to discuss workplace pressures and stress.
 We also invite a masseur into Chambers every month for all barristers and staff.